pedrochatelain/backend_carreras_estudiantes/README.md

 - Store "edad" when saving student (calculate it from birthdate)
 - Display custom error responses when DateTimeParseException occurs
 - Fix "api/estudiantes?sort=apellido" doesn't fetch "fecha_nacimiento"
-- Check if by doing './mvnw package' a SNAPSHOT.jar gets generated.
-If so, deploy it to the host server and see if the app still works
 - mention that java_home env var is necessary to run app